Carr Fire: July

 By the evening of July 31, the fire had burned 112,888 acre and was 30 percent contained.
 Crews were challenged by the fire along the western edge, where the fire burned in high terrain with strong winds and dry fuels.

 Redding fire whirl

 A powerful fire whirl with winds estimated in excess of 143 mph—equivalent to an EF3 tornado—developed within the Carr Fire in Redding, California, on July 26.
 Remaining on the ground from 7:30-8:00 p.m., the fire whirl reached an estimated height of 18000 ft and caused extensive tornado-like damage while spreading the fire.
 The winds toppled transmission towers, shredded foliage, and debarked and uprooted trees.
 The smoke plume from the whirl dominated the site of the wildfire.
 Substantial damage occurred in areas untouched by fire, including signs of ground scouring.
 Three people were killed inside their Redding home after the structure's walls were blown out and the roof collapsed on the occupants.
 Several other homes suffered significant roof damage.
+A firefighter was also killed while driving near the fire whirl.